 So in order to make a backpack as waterproof as possible, they severely limit the openings in the pack.

-The other downside of a fully waterproof backpack is that the fabric doesn’t breath.
+The other downside of a fully waterproof backpack is that the fabric doesn’t breathe.
 So while it is keeping water out, it will also hold moisture in.
-In a case where you have stuffed damp clothes or gear in your pack they will live in a stinky sauna all day if your pack can’t breath.
+In a case where you have stuffed damp clothes or gear in your pack, they will live in a stinky sauna all day if your pack can’t breathe.
 And that is a pretty gross situation!

 Do I need a backpack rain cover if I wear a rain poncho?

 In most rain conditions a good quality rain poncho will protect your backpack as well as backpack cover.
 If you are anticipating a severe rain storm, you might consider doubling up just to sure everything stays dry!

 Should I use a pack liner with a backpack rain cover?

 Although a pack liner isn’t necessary with a backpack rain cover, it’s always a good idea to be prepared in case your cover fails.
 Using a pack liner or dry bags for your gear’s protection is a good idea.
 Even something as simple as packing your gear in heavy zip-lock bags gives you that extra layer of protection.

 And personally, I really like organizing my gear in dry bags or zip locks anyway.
 Setting up a bag for first aid stuff, a bag for food, etc makes it a lot easier to find what I’m looking for.